percona/k8spsmdb-docs/docs/replication.md

 `false`, because [Smart Updates](update.md#operator-update-smartupdates) and [backups](backups.md#backups) are not allowed on unmanaged clusters.

+!!! note
-**NOTE**: Setting `unmanaged` to true will not only prevent the Operator from controlling the Replica Set configuration, but it will also result in not generating certificates and users credentials for new clusters.
+    Setting `unmanaged` to true will not only prevent the Operator from controlling the Replica Set configuration, but it will also result in not generating certificates and users credentials for new clusters.

 Here is an example: